-In EYFS classrooms a visual behaviour chart is displayed.
+In the Reception and Key Stage 1 classrooms a visual behaviour chart is displayed.
 This supports children to both recognise when they have made a good choice and feel proud, and to understand when an action they have chosen may have been unkind or hurtful towards another child.
 It is introduced at the beginning of term and regularly revisited to reinforce the general expectations of the school environment.

-Children begin on the rainbow and move their name/picture up and down throughout the day when prompted by an adult.
-Kindness and good choices are celebrated by 'moving up' and unkind actions are acknowledged by 'moving down'.
+Kindness and good choices are celebrated by moving their name 'up' and unkind actions are acknowledged by moving their name 'down'.
 Any child who is asked to move their name down is supported by an adult to help them understand why this has happened.
-Names moved down are only temporary and are moved back to the rainbow when a new learning session begins.
+Names moved down are only temporary and are moved back to the starting position when a new learning session begins.
 Expectations of behaviour are measurable to the age/ability of individuals and the chart is used accordingly.
 The purpose of the chart is to encourage children to make independent choices and explore the choice they make.
 If a pattern of unkind or unusual behaviour is happening in the classroom, parents will be informed and encouraged to speak to the class teacher.